A Prompt Array Keeps the Bias Away: Debiasing Vision-Language Models with Adversarial Learning: Debiasing

 \subsection{Adaptation Methods}

 Naïve optimization of the above objective function without any regularization can lead to trivial solutions, such as $\Psi$ outputting the same logits irrespective of the image or text query.
-This solution is undesirable since the feature representation loses all semantic information of the input, making it effectively useless for downstream tasks.
-To prevent this, we investigate regularization techniques which restrict the set of parameters in the image-text model $\Psi$ which can be optimized over. \\

-\textbf{Finetuning Depth} Instead of optimizing every parameter in every layer, a common regularized adaption technique is to only finetune the layers in the image-text encoders to a certain depth~\cite{Zhuang2019comprehensive}.
-When $\Psi$ is instantiated as a dual stream encoder~\cite{Radford2021clip,Bain21,mu2021slip}, with the text and image embeddings encoded via independent streams, $s = \Psi(x,y)$ where $\Psi(x,y) = \Psi_i(x)^T\Psi_t(y)$, different finetuning depths can be chosen for each encoder $\Psi_i(x),\Psi_t$.~\cite{zhai2021lit} show that finetuning only the text encoder $\Psi_t$ improves generalization and reduces catastrophic forgetting of the original pre-trained representation when compared to full finetuning.\\
+In this case, the feature representation loses all semantic information of the input, making it effectively useless for downstream tasks.
+We thus investigate regularization techniques (discussed below) that restrict the set of parameters in the image-text model $\Psi$ which can be optimized over, as well as joint training of debiasing and image-text similarity objectives. \paragraph{Finetuning depth.} Instead of optimizing all model parameters, a common regularizing adaption technique is to finetune the layers in the image-text encoders to a certain depth~\cite{Zhuang2019comprehensive}.
+We instantiate $\Psi$ as a dual stream encoder~\cite{Radford2021clip,mu2021slip}, with text and image embeddings encoded via independent streams, $s = \Psi(x,y)$ where $\Psi(x,y) = \Psi_i(x)^T\Psi_t(y)$, and choose different finetuning depths for each encoder $\Psi_i(x),\Psi_t$, noting that ~\citet{zhai2021lit} show finetuning only the text encoder $\Psi_t$ improves generalization and reduces catastrophic forgetting of the original pretrained representation when compared to full finetuning.

-\textbf{Prepending learnable text tokens} Prompt learning has shown promising results for few-shot learning, when pretrained models are applied to downstream tasks with minimal additional data~\cite{Zhou2021,wang2021actionclip,ju2021prompting}.
+\paragraph{Prepending learnable text tokens.} Prompt learning has shown promising results for few-shot learning, when pretrained models are applied to downstream tasks with minimal additional data~\cite{Zhou2021,wang2021actionclip}.
 The optimization over prompt tokens of a few thousand parameters (rather than the full model which can be 100M+) enforces heavy regularization and prevents catastrophic overfitting to the few samples.
 We use this method to regularize the debiasing optimization, since unconstrained training to maximize the adversary's loss can simply collapse all embeddings.
-Following~\cite{Zhou2021}, we prepend learnable text tokens to the text queries after they have been embedded by the token embedding layer.
-We initialize these learnable tokens as the zero-pad embeddings, minimize deviation from the original text embedding to the original text query, and optimize over the learnable tokens -- the rest of the model weights are frozen.
-However, even with zero-pad initialized token embeddings, token embeddings of prompts are different to their non-prepended counterparts, and so the text-encoder outputs are slightly modified.
-This results in a degradation of model performance before any training has occurred (see Appendix).
+Following~\cite{Zhou2021}, we prepend learnable text tokens to the text queries after they have been embedded by the token embedding layer (see~\cref{appendix:debiasing_impl_details}).